-The Company continues to centre its attention on a food-focused strategy, with an emphasis on productivity and innovation, and investment in retail stores and distribution centres.
+The Company continues to focus its attention on its food retailing business, with an emphasis on execution and innovation, and investment in retail stores, distribution centres and e-commerce.
 Over the last three fiscal years, Sobeys has continued to grow and develop as a leading Canadian grocery retailer and food distributor.
-Sobeys continued to execute a number of initiatives in support of its food-focused strategy including product and service innovations, productivity initiatives and business process improvements, and supply chain and system upgrades.
+Sobeys continues to make very good progress on its major strategic initiatives - Project Sunrise, FreshCo, Farm Boy and Voilà.

-Sobeys has made significant investments during this period to support that growth, through property, equipment and investment property purchases, excluding corporate acquisitions, totalling approximately \$1.3 billion.
+Sobeys has made significant investments during this period to support that growth, through property, equipment, investment property purchases and intangibles, excluding corporate acquisitions, totalling approximately \$1.2 billion.